JeanHuguesdeRaigniac/effects-landscape/README.md

 ![timeline](images/timeline.png)

 It all started in November 2006, with `mtl` (an acronym for Monad Transformers Library).
-Its challenger, `transformers`, appeared 2 years and a half later in June 2009.
+Its design evolved to use GHC extensions, breaking compatibility with Haskell98.
+To keep it, a split called `transformers` appeared 2 years and a half later in June 2009.
 After, everything stayed quiet for a while.

 Then `extensible-effects` shook the status quo in November 2013.
 It presented itself as an alternative to Monad Transformers.